epsilonrt/gxPL/README.md

 It's designed to be easy to design a new program around or to integrate into an existing program.
-It includes some example applications showing how to use various features of the framework, including the source to the app-hub.
+It includes some example applications showing how to use various features of the framework, including the source to the gxpl-hub.

 You can get the latest development version using git :